gajju44/Tailwind_css/README.md

   }
 ```

-> make sure to change public directory name in above code which refers to the directory where we want to run code or where we stored them like html, etc.
+> you can add above code as it is

-# after that run:
+# after that run (no need in react):

 ```
 npm run build:css